KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 > to her said they were finer in Karnaca, where she lived.

 These statements all indicate that the mentioned items are beside each other at the table.
-This constraint is a little trickier to write but follows the same principle as the previous.
-Instead of checking for items at the same position in two arrays, we check if an item in one array is on either side of an item in another.
+This constraint is a little trickier to write but is simply an extension of the previous constraint.
+Instead of constraining an item to be on one side of another item *only*, we extend it to allow another item to exist on either side (but not both sides - this would conflict with the `allDifferent` constraint we applied previously and would result in no viable solutions).
 Taking the Ring and Karnaca as an example:

 ```js
 Logic.and(